Sham-Sbehat/Sham-Sbehat/README.md

 📍 I’m From Palestine

-💻 I study Computer Systems Engineering at Arab American University
+💻 I studied Computer Systems Engineering at the Arab American University.

-🌱 I am currently focusing on learning Full-Stack Web Development
+🌱 I am currently focusing on learning Full-Stack Web Development, with a focus on Frontend using React.js.

 👨‍💻 All of my projects are available at https://github.com/Sham-Sbehat